ctu-mrs/example_ros_uav/README.md

 ## Coding style

 For easy orientation in the code, we have agreed to follow the [ROS C++ Style Guide](http://wiki.ros.org/CppStyleGuide) when writing our packages.
-See [ROSCppStyleGuide]

 ### Naming variables